paper-leaf/alton/README.md

 ### All Available Options ###

-Heres a list of all the options that come built in to Alton, along with their default values.
+Here's a list of all the options that come built in to Alton, along with their default values.

 ```
 firstClass : 'header', // classname of the first element in your page content